Learn about the admissions requirements needed to apply for KGI’s Master of Science in Physician Assistant Studies program.

 Minimum Quarter Hours: 4

-MSPA program applicants must have a minimum cumulative and science GPA of 3.0 (on a 4.0 scale).
+MSPA program applicants must have a minimum cumulative and science GPA of 3.0 (on a 4.0 scale) as calculated by CASPA at the time of application submission.

 A minimum of 1,000 hours of direct patient care experience is required upon application submission.
 Preference will be given to applicants based on the quantity and quality of hands-on patient care experience.
 Hours obtained through KGI’s Postbaccalaureate Pre-PA Certificate program may be used to meet the direct patient care experience requirement.